One random internet stumbling ago, I found that quote and tapped it out on my phone to save for later. Isn’t it perfect? Profound? Poetic?

 True humility (thus confidence) only comes when the Father whispers the ultimate reality to you: “I love you.
 Now.
 In the past.
 In the future.
 Nothing will change that”, and then you believe it.

 As I wrote back in January, my tears helped to discover a part of me I’d let grow hardened.
-My hurts and bitternesses began thawing and allowed me to simply love myself and receive love from the people around me.
+My hurts and bitternesses began thawing and it allowed me to simply love myself and receive love from the people around me.

 I’ve had a complicated relationship with leadership.
 Maybe that’s true for a lot of my generation—a generation that was shielded from failure with awards and assurance that they were special or extraordinary.
 I consider my first leadership role to have been in Kona with YWAM staffing a DTS and leading a team on outreach to China.
 I was 19, wildly ambitious and desiring perfection.
 I returned a little wiser, but still not fully having dealt with the pattern of leading out of striving that had taken root.